degaart/scalable-font2/README.md

  - FontForge's SplineFontDB (.sfd, both vector and bitmap fonts),
  - X11 Bitmap Distribution Format (.bdf),
  - X11 Portable Compiled Font (.pcf),
- - Linux Console fonts (.psf, .psfu),
+ - Linux Console Fonts (.psf, .psfu),
  - Windows Console Fonts (.fon, .fnt),
+ - GRUB's PFF2 Fonts (.pf2),
  - GNU unifont (.hex),
  - Portable Network Graphics and TARGA (.png, .tga),
  - ...and others!
 Vectorizing bitmap fonts and rasterizing vector fonts also possible.

 Using SSFN means your fonts will require less space, and also the renderer can work a lot faster than other renderer libraries.
-Check out [comparition](https://gitlab.com/bztsrc/scalable-font2/blob/master/docs/compare.md) with other font formats (measurements for the feature demo above can be found at the bottom of that page).
+Check out [comparition](https://gitlab.com/bztsrc/scalable-font2/blob/master/docs/compare.md) with other font formats (performance measurements for the feature demo above can be found at the bottom of that page).

 Support the Development by Donation
 -----------------------------------